Thermodynamics JEE Advanced Questions

 Option c – A pinhole in a box

-A perfect black body is one whose emissive power is
+A perfect black body has an emissive power of

 Which of the following does not require a medium?